s0pau/Cosm4J/README.md

 <br/><b><i>Actual implementation details:</i></b><br/>
 RESTful requests to Cosm's API are managed by DefaultRequestHandler; DefaultResponseHandler handles the response.
 Request and Response decouples this client from the HTTP client implementation.
-Parsing to and from ConnectedObjects to HTTP request/response body are encapsulated in com.cosm.client.http.util.ParseUtil.
+Parsing to and from DomainObjects to HTTP request/response body are encapsulated in com.cosm.client.http.util.ParseUtil.
-* ParseToObjectException, if the returned response cannot be parse into ConnectedObject implementations
+* ParseToObjectException, if the returned response cannot be parse into DomainObject implementations
-* ParseFromObjectException, if the ConnectedObject implementation cannot be parse into specified format (e.g. json)
+* ParseFromObjectException, if the DomainObject implementation cannot be parse into specified format (e.g. json)

 ## Exception Hierarchy